Applications Now Open for the 2025 Fellowship

 The Socio-Environmental Knowledge Commons (SEEKCommons) project is dedicated to building pathways for horizontal collaborations across Science and Technology Studies (STS), Open Science (OS), and socio-environmental researchers and community organizers.

-The SEEKCommons Fellowship is an initiative to bring graduate students and early-career researchers with new perspectives and voices to socio-environmental research with open technologies.
+The SEEKCommons Fellowship is an initiative to bring graduate students and early-career researchers to socio-environmental research with common technologies.
 Our program is designed to:

-• Encourage new integrative practices involving environmental and climate action research with OS practices; and
+- Encourage new integrative practices involving socio-environmental and climate action research with OS practices; and

-• Provide a space for fellows and network members to connect on research issues, challenges, and solutions.
+- Provide a space for fellows and network members to collaborate on common research tools, issues, and challenges.

-We are seeking 9 fellows for the inaugural 2024 SEEKCommons Fellowship.
+We are seeking 9 fellows for the 2025 SEEKCommons Fellowship.
 More details below:

 Priority Topics for Fellowships

-• Creating/adapting tools or workflows to support the reuse of strategic datasets;
+- Creating/adapting tools or workflows to support the reuse of open research technologies;

-• Developing FAIR Implementation Profiles (FIPs) for socio-environmental research for public benefit (with orientation of CARE principles);
+- FAIR Implementation Profiles for socio-environmental research for public benefit with orientation of CARE principles;

-• STS research on responses to OS institutional mandates, data protection and sharing practices, and commercialization of the sciences.
+- STS research on responses to OS institutional mandates, data protection and sharing practices, and anti-commoning practices with the commercialization of the sciences.

 Eligibility Requirements